How to help someone you know with Parkinson’s

-Parkinson’s is a progressive condition affecting one in 500 Britons; the death of certain nerve cells in the brain leads to a lack of dopamine, causing symptoms such as tremors, stiffness in the body and slow movement.
+Before you can help someone with Parkinson’s you must first understand what it is.
+Parkinson’s is a progressive condition affecting one in 500 people in Britain.
+The death of certain nerve cells in the brain leads to a lack of dopamine, causing symptoms such as tremors, stiffness in the body and slow movement.
 Depending on the patient, the symptoms can deteriorate over time, so your role as a care giver may become progressively more important.

-Dealing with Parkinson’s can be a big emotional load and it really helps to have someone to talk it through with and share the burden.
+helping someone with Parkinson’scan be a big emotional load and it really helps to have someone to talk it through with and share the burden.
 Keep an eye out for sudden changes in mood, as this could indicate a change in dopamine levels.
 And look for signs of depression, which is one possible symptom and should get professional attention.

 Helping your relative move around and perform physical tasks as the symptoms progress can be invaluable.
 But it’s also important that you encourage them to stay active.
 And as much as you will want to help, you should also allow them to do things themselves where possible, even if it takes longer than it would if you pitched in.
 This will help with mobility and also make them feel more capable.
 Also consider getting them started early with a physical therapist as this can make a remarkable difference.